superspeeder/braindedtech/notes.md

 when I come back:

-set up material.schema.json allowed-parts to have part settings (i.e. allow ingots to be bars without needing a new, fancy part, etc.) based on the part specification.
+set up material.schema.json allowed-parts to have partConfiguration settings (i.e. allow ingots to be bars without needing a new, fancy partConfiguration, etc.) based on the partConfiguration specification.

 # Where data is defined